DataForScience/GraphRAG/README.md

 - First run downloads models: spaCy `en_core_web_sm`, `biu-nlp/f-coref`, and REBEL (`Babelscape/rebel-large`, ~1.6 GB) — this is the main time sink, so run Part 1's setup cell early.
 - GPU is optional.
 Pipelines auto-detect `cuda` / Apple `mps` / CPU; everything works on CPU, just slower.
 Use `load_wikitext(target_chars=4000)` in Part 1 for a quick run — REBEL costs ~1 s/sentence on CPU.
 - For the chatbot's LLM generation step, set `ANTHROPIC_API_KEY` in your environment (optional).

-## Contents

-- Intro & roadmap
-Why knowledge graphs (recommendations, fraud, drug discovery) and the agent-memory angle.
-Demo the finished chatbot, then walk the four-hour map so people know when the hands-on parts land.

-- RAG fundamentals
-The retrieval-augmented generation loop: chunk → embed → retrieve → generate.
-Why we ground LLMs at all (hallucination, stale knowledge, private data).
-Vector search and embeddings at a conceptual level, then the failure modes that motivate graphs: multi-hop questions, “global” questions spanning many documents, and queries that hinge on relationships rather than text similarity.
-A tiny vector-RAG snippet here makes a useful baseline to beat later.

-- Graph RAG architecture
-How graph RAG reframes retrieval: entities and typed relations as the retrieval substrate instead of opaque chunks.
-The architecture they’ll build — text → triples → graph → query → grounded generation — with a diagram.
-Contrast with vector RAG (and hybrid approaches), and note where the field sits (e.g., Microsoft’s GraphRAG, the broader “structured memory for agents” trend).
-Tie back to durable agent memory vs. ephemeral vector context.

-- Knowledge graph construction overview
-The construction problem end to end: from raw prose to (head, relation, tail) triples to nodes and edges.
-Why it’s four stages, what each one fixes, and where graphs typically break (spoiler: skipped coreference).
-Sets up the next three blocks.

-- spaCy
-Load a slice of wikitext-103-v1, sentence segmentation, and NER.
-Inspect entities on a sample paragraph so people see raw material before transformation.

-— fastcoref
-Resolve pronouns and references.
-The make-or-break step: show a before/after where unresolved coref produces orphaned or wrong nodes, and discuss why most quick pipelines skip it.

-— REBEL
-Extract (head, relation, tail) triples from the coref-resolved text.
-Eyeball the output, discuss noise, confidence thresholds, and a simple filtering pass.

-— NetworkX, build & explore
-Build a DiGraph (entities as nodes, relation stored as an edge attribute).
-Query it in plain Python — neighbors, paths, subgraph filtering — then run built-in algorithms (PageRank, connected components, community detection via greedy_modularity_communities or python-louvain) and visualize a subgraph with matplotlib or pyvis.

-- Graph-backed chatbot
-Wire it all together: natural-language question → the LLM identifies the relevant entity/relation → your Python code traverses NetworkX → the retrieved subgraph is fed back as grounding → answer.
-Run the full pipeline on a fresh paragraph so attendees see text become graph become answer in one pass.
-Contrast a grounded response with a hallucinated one.

-- Evaluation
-How to know it works.
-Split into retrieval quality (did we pull the right subgraph for the question?) and answer quality (faithfulness/groundedness, answer relevance).
-Build a small multi-hop question set the graph should answer but naive vector RAG struggles with, and compare the two.
-Mention tooling like RAGAS and LLM-as-judge, plus the honest limitations of each.

-- Production considerations
-What changes beyond a workshop slice: persisting the graph (GraphML/pickle vs. graduating to a server-backed store when it outgrows RAM), incremental updates as new documents arrive, entity resolution and deduplication at scale, extraction-quality drift from REBEL, latency and cost of the LLM-in-the-loop, and monitoring what the graph and chatbot actually return.

 ## Author